 2002 Distinguished Advocate for the Arts Award from the State of Connecticut Commission on the Arts - recipient

-- In August 2018, Attorney Hawks-Ladds represented a client for a debarment hearing in which the New York State Department of Transportation threatened to bar the client from being awarded $20,000,000 in annual state construction contracts based on purported violations of state and federal disadvantaged business regulations.
+- Attorney Hawks-Ladds represented a client for a debarment hearing in which the New York State Department of Transportation threatened to bar the client from being awarded $20,000,000 in annual state construction contracts based on purported violations of state and federal disadvantaged business regulations.
 Attorney Hawks-Ladds successfully briefed and argued that the NYSDOT must maintain the client’s certification as a responsible contractor, which it did.

-- In April 2018, Attorney Hawks-Ladds litigated and won an injunction action in which a minority shareholder sought to have the Massachusetts Superior Court order the dissolution of a closely held corporation, install a receiver and reinstate the shareholder as an employee of the company.
+- Attorney Hawks-Ladds litigated and won an injunction action in which a minority shareholder sought to have the Massachusetts Superior Court order the dissolution of a closely held corporation, install a receiver and reinstate the shareholder as an employee of the company.
 The motion for injunction was denied in favor of our client.

 - Attorney Hawks-Ladds litigated a preliminary injunction action in the United States District Court for the Southern District of New York involving a former employee of a large hedge fund's alleged violation of his noncompetition agreement and state and federal trade secrets law.